marcberg/FPL_predictions/README.md

 This project is created for me to learn more about different parts within ML-projects.
 Not focusing on doing best possible models.
 My personal goal with this project is to start using:
 - mlflow
-- docker
+- Docker
 - Tensorflow
-- organising a ML project with Python
+- Organising a ML project with Python
 - Setup enviroments
 - Automate project